RongfanLi98/SD-GNN/README.md

 This is a TensorFlow implementation of SD-GNN and TERME: GNN-Based Spatio-Temporal Manifold Learning: An Application of Landslide Prediction.

-# Terrain Surface Deformation Forecasting via Spatio-Temporal Manifold Learning
+# GNN-Based Spatio-Temporal Manifold Learning: An Application of Landslide Prediction

 More details of paper and dataset will be released after it is published.